griby/ray-tracing-series/README.md

 More examples are available [here](#examples).

 ## Overview
-This repository features a C++11 implementation of a simple ray tracer based on the contents of the first book **Ray Tracing in One Weekend**.
-The two other books haven't been covered yet: **Ray Tracing the Next Week** and **Ray Tracing the Rest of Your Life**.
+This repository features a C++11 implementation of a simple ray tracer based on the contents of the book **Ray Tracing in One Weekend**.
+There are no external dependencies.
+The two other books of the series haven't been covered yet: **Ray Tracing the Next Week** and **Ray Tracing the Rest of Your Life**.

 It covers the following concepts:
  * Sphere shape, the only available shape (see [sphere.h](ray-tracing-series/src/sphere.h))